The following rules apply to both southern rock lobster and eastern (green) rock lobster which are also referred to in Tasmania as crayfish.

 for the Eastern Region, recreational fishers cannot possess rock lobster or pots or rings on state waters in the Eastern Region.

-You may only possess a rock lobster pot on State fishing waters
+You can only possess a rock lobster pot on State fishing waters

 the day before the season opens and only set a pot

 on the same day.
-Pots may then be pulled after midnight.
+Pots can then be pulled after midnight.

 There are different minimum size limits for male and female rock lobster: